wuyuchao1992/jenkins-maven-demo-v1/README.md

 ---

-This is a comprehensive API testing strategy template.
+This comprehensive strategy ensures thorough testing of both API and UI components, addressing functionality, performance, security, compatibility, and usability.
 Adjust and supplement it as needed based on specific project requirements.